 The quality of the environment and the importance of the town centre to the whole of Farnham and its visitors mean that it is vital to preserve and enhance the character of the Town Centre Conservation Area and its setting.
 In addition to Policy FNP1 - Design of New Development and Conservation, development in the Farnham Town Centre Conservation Area will be expected to comply with Policy FNP2 - Farnham Town Centre Conservation Area.

-Policy FNP2 - Farnham Town Centre Conservation Area and its setting a) Is designed to a high quality and preserves and enhances the character of the conservation area and its setting;
+Policy FNP2 - Farnham Town Centre Conservation Area and its setting

 New development within the Farnham Town Centre Conservation Area or its setting will be permitted where it: